 The Processing environment has been extended to electronics with Arduino, Microsoft Kinect, and many other libraries.
 Students who have done Arduino lessons immediately recognize the development tool when opening Processing for the first time.

-Students who finish a short set of lessons in Python are then introduced to Java.
+Students who finish a short set of lessons in Python are introduced to Java.
 Once they have built a foundation in Python, they are ready to begin trying the more advanced concepts of object-oriented programming.
-We use a tool that feels like a combination of Scratch and Python so the students feel immediately comfortable and jump right in!
 Java is the most popular programming language in the world and was designed to 'run anywhere' and is used on many different platforms.
 Java is used for Android smartphone apps, for example, so the students will be ready to try Android app development.
-For app development we start with App Inventor as an introductory tool and quickly move to a more advanced tool called Corona.
-Corona allows cross-platform development for Android and iOS and is also a 2D game engine.
-Many apps in both the Apple App Store and Google Play store were made with Corona.
+Minecraft was also written in Java and is another motivating factor for students to use it.

 Once confident with object-oriented programming, students can start our Unity 3D game development track with C#.
 We start with beginner lessons to learn the Unity IDE and quickly add scripting with C# to write game code.
 All lessons from our summer camps are available to students in the Starter Labs.